 Before conducting any off-campus fieldwork you must first complete this health and safety questionnaire.

 The University’s Health and Safety Team will review your answers and assign a risk of low, medium or high.

 Low risk - you will be informed by email that no further action is required, and you will be able to conduct your fieldwork as planned.

 Medium or high risk - together with your Dissertation Supervisor will be asked by the Health and Safety Team to provide some additional information about the fieldwork.
 You may be required to complete a Fieldwork Risk Assessment, with guidance from the Health and Safety Team

 Please note that a fieldwork questionnaire and/or risk assessment only approve a student to be away from Leeds for the sole purpose of fieldwork and for the specific time period required to conduct it.

 Change of Location

-By registering on a Masters programme, students agree to remain in Leeds for the full 12-month programme.
-However, towards the end of the Dissertation period, it may be possible to leave Leeds early under the following circumstances:
+By registering on a Masters programme, students agree to remain in Leeds for the full 12-months.

-It is worth noting that by completing the form, and leaving Leeds early, international students may have their sponsorship withdrawn so should contact the International Student Advice Team for further information before completing the form.
+By leaving Leeds early, international students may have their sponsorship withdrawn.
+Please contact the International Student Advice Team for further information before completing the change of location form.